icukovic/gingerbill.org-source/content/article/2019-05-13-a-reply-to-the-road-to-zig.md

 The project started one evening in late July 2016 when I was annoyed with programming in C++ (not a new project).
 The language began as a Pascal clone (with begin and end and more) but changed quite quickly to become something else.

 Odin borrows heavily from (in order of philosophy and impact): Pascal, C, Go, Oberon.
 [Niklaus Wirth](https://en.wikipedia.org/wiki/Niklaus_Wirth) and [Rob Pike](https://en.wikipedia.org/wiki/Rob_Pike) have been the programming language design idols throughout this project.
-Simplicity was always a deriving force in the design, but as I found very early on, simplicity is complex.
+Simplicity was always a deriving force in the design, but as I found very early on, simplicity is complicated.

 The design underwent a lot of revisions and experiments in the very early stages as I did not know what was optimal for increasing my productivity.
 I knew the basic concepts of what I wanted but that was it.
 Concepts such as the package system took nearly a year to flesh-out and design as it took a while to discover what were the actual problems with certain approaches.